Promoting Fundamental British Values

 * Children are offered choices in their learning across the curriculum in order for them to take personal responsibility.

-* Through assemblies and the computing curriculum and wherever possible outside agencies, children are taught how to keep themselves safe, including e-safety.
+* Through assemblies, the curriculum and outside agencies, children are taught how to keep themselves safe, including e-safety.

 * Head Teacher awards are given for demonstrating our school values.

 * Throughout the year there are many opportunities to perform in front of an audience.
 The children love showcasing their talents!

 * Our pupils actively share their progress within a lesson and throughout their Gorsemoor journey learn how to self-assess and peer-assess their work.
 This encourages our children to take responsibility and pride for their work, and encourages them to always strive to do their best.

 Promoting Mutual Respect

 One of our core school values is ‘Respect’ and it is this value that underpins our behaviour policy.
 Pupils have discussions both in class and assemblies relating to what this means and how it is shown.
 Displays around the school promote our school values and this is reiterated through our classroom rules.
 We also have strong sporting values that are demonstrated through our team games against local schools and competitive sporting events that are attended.
 All children are taught to show good sportsmanship whether they win, lose or draw.

 Through our PSHE curriculum, children explore how they are similar and different to their peers and are encouraged to develop tolerant behaviours, for example, respecting different views to their own and sharing with others.
 Respectful relationships are further encouraged by initiatives such as our Reading Buddy scheme and through our Play Leaders.